mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### Mean Absolute Error

-The sum of absolute errors divided by the number of samples.
-Absolute means that we don't take into account the direction of the error.
+MAE is the sum of absolute errors divided by the number of samples.
+Absolute means that we don’t take into account the direction of the error.
 If xi is the actual value and yi is the predicted one, and data has n samples the MSE can be expressed with this formula:

 ![](../assets/img/mae_formula.png)